jaclark5/TaML/README.md

 ## Running the code

 All code is written in Python and can be used on any operating system.
+Here we use pipenv but the following steps can also be achieved with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 First clone the code via